 There are five possible SSL Cert Statuses.

-• Pending - This displays for recently added SSL certs.
+- Pending - This displays for recently added SSL certs.
 Certs will display as pending until they are verified with the certificate authority and subsequently installed.

-• Valid - Active, valid certificate.
+- Valid - Active, valid certificate.

-• Revoked - Revoked by the certificate authority or certificate authority is no longer valid.
+- Revoked - Revoked by the certificate authority or certificate authority is no longer valid.

-• Expired - Certificate is expired/no longer valid.
+- Expired - Certificate is expired/no longer valid.
 The cert will stay installed until you replace it.
 Depending on the survey taker's browser they may still be able to bypass security warning to proceed to your survey.

-• Expiring Soon - Certificate has 60 or fewer days until expiration.
+- Expiring Soon - Certificate has 60 or fewer days until expiration.
 Learn how to update your certificate in the Certificate Expiration section of this tutorial.

-Updating and Expired Certificate
+Updating an Expired Certificate

-In your list of domains under Account > Integrations > Domains, the certificate expiration date is available for review.
+In your list of domains under Integrations > Custom Domains, the certificate expiration date is available for review.
 As this date nears we will send emails to all users set up as account administrators.
 An initial email will be sent when there are 60 days left before your certificate expires.
 Two additional reminder emails will be sent at 30 days and 0 days until expiration.
 Please ensure that admin users' email addresses are valid to ensure that critical notifications like these are received.
 Need to change your email address?

 To update your certificate you'll first need to renew your certificate with your domain provider.
 You'll again need the following information from your domain provider:

-• Private Key
+- Private Key

-• Certificate
+- Certificate

-• Root & Intermediate Certificate Bundle
+- Root & Intermediate Certificate Bundle

 Paste the Private Key, Certificate, and Root & Intermediate Certificate Bundle into the corresponding fields and click Save Settings.
 Your SSL Cert Status will show as pending while it is validated by the system.
 It can take up to 20 minutes to validate your certificate.